pratik-kadlak/BNN/README.md

 Would you also like me to prepare a small **`requirements.txt`** and **sample train.py** snippet if you want to make the repo instantly runnable? 🚀
 Would look super clean!

+Perfect — thanks for sharing the actual list of supported arguments.

+Here’s the **full README** updated properly, including a **nice table of the command-line arguments** based on what you gave:

+---